ReginaldSourn/ReginaldSourn/README.md

-Reginald is an IoT Engineer.
+Reginald is an IoT Developers.
+Want to build any hardware and lauch to productions?